asreview/asreview/docs/source/features/pre_screening.rst

 and is empty for the records that you still need to screen using ASReview.

-To use a partly labelled dataset:
+To use a partly labeled dataset:

 1. Open ASReview LAB.
 2. Start a new project.
 3. Click the *Start Setup* button.
-4. Select your partly labelled dataset.
+4. Select your partly labeled dataset.

 ASReview will reckognize the column with the labels and show you the number of prior relevant/irrelevant papers in the section *Prior Knowledge*.